RetroReversing/retroReversing/pages/snes/SNESDevkitHardware.md

 The custom cartridge shown on the left used static RAM for the game that was being executed and an EPROM chip with development software that could monitor and debug the game.

 In order to send a game to the cartridge there was a parallel port that connected to a developers PC, the PC could then send debugging commands to the cartridge to add breakpoints etc [^14].

+What is interesting is that it looks like it used the `SNASM PC-connection card` from the SN Systems development kit to talk to the PC, so it may just be a modified version of the SN Systems development kit [^18].

+There was originally more photos on the site `Nintendo-Town.fr` but unfortunately the Wayback machine didn't save them, you can see the post with the missing photos here: [Accolade - the archeoDEV lair](http://web.archive.org/web/20130622225603/http://www.nintendo-town.fr/mod2/?tag=accolade).
 </div>
 </section>